hassanykb/pdsnd_github/README.md

 Readme

 ### Credits
-Thanks to all my mentors and colleagues on the udacity platform for the assistance throughout this course.
+Thanks to all my mentors and colleagues on the udacity platform for the assistance throughout this course and to all the stackflow platforms i followed and asked questions.